 If it’s a very complex request, or if the requester has made a lot of requests, you can take an extra two calendar months to respond.
 But you must let the requester know there will be a delay before the end of the first calendar month.

 Step five: Check you’re on the same page about what they’ve asked to see

 If you’ve got the request in writing, read it carefully.
 It would be easy to assume they’re asking for everything you’ve got, when in fact they’ve only asked for data relating to one particular thing.
 They might even be able to give you advice on how to find it.
 It’s okay to ask them.
 It could save you both some time.

 Step six: Search for the relevant information

 Use the search functions on your smartphone, computer (including archived files), and email folders to find information relating to the person, just as you’d normally do when looking for a particular file.
 You might need to think creatively about all the places where this information might be held.
-Depending on how you run your business, you might need to check external hard-drives, tablets, portable memory sticks, voice recordings, social media posts and CCTV files, too.
+Depending on how you run your business, you might need to check external hard-drives, tablets, portable memory sticks, call recordings, social media posts and CCTV files, too.
 Keep looking until you’re satisfied there’s nowhere else to look.

 Step seven: Check what you need to redact

 Before you consider giving the requester their information, look through it carefully to make sure it really is their information.